-There are over 500 different institutions in Croatia that run adult education programs.
-A very few of these institutions implement programs through which it is possible to acquire knowledge and skills in a very narrow and specific field of work.
-In the last 10 years, the rights to live in a community and the decrease in social exclusion of persons with disabilities and the promotion of social innovations and their inclusion in society, as set out in the Europe 2020 Strategy, the United Nations Convention on the Rights of Persons with Disabilities and because of that a need to develop adult education programs in the area of community social services for persons with intellectual and mental disabilities has emerged.
+A very few of these institutions implement programs that acquire knowledge and skills in a very narrow and specific field of work.

+Given that, over the last 20 years, especially in the last 10 years, the rights to live in a community and the decrease in social exclusion of persons with disabilities and the promotion of social innovations and their inclusion in society, as set out in the Europe 2020 Strategy Croatia, the United Nations Convention on the Rights of Persons with Disabilities and many other legal documents have been more intensively discussed, a need to develop adult education programs in the area of community social services for persons with intellectual and mental disabilities has emerged.

 The area of lifelong learning for persons with disabilities in Croatia includes the distinction between formal, non-formal and informal education, with a clear definition of the way of recognizing knowledge obtained informally.